• Skip to main content

 But, you will make significant fat loss progress if you:

-• stick with a beginner deadlift program (with your doctor’s permission).
+• by sticking with a beginner deadlift program (with your doctor’s permission).

 If you do these three things, you will change your body fast.